 Pittsburgh’s workforce development board, Partner4Work, created a helpful website that includes additional local workforce resources, and information about important regional job openings, such as Production Assembler Worker at Phillips Respironics.

 In addition, Partner4Work manages Pittsburgh’s summer youth employment program, Learn and Earn.
-Learn and Earn is still scheduled for this summer, but its application assistance centers are currently closed.
-However, youth applying for summer jobs can still receive application help by calling 412-932-2950, emailing firstname.lastname@example.org, or by visiting www.facebook.com/learnandearnpittsburgh for more information.
+Youth applying for summer jobs can receive application help by calling 412-932-2950, emailing firstname.lastname@example.org, or by visiting www.facebook.com/learnandearnpittsburgh for more information.

 Growing or Starting a Business

-If you already own a small business that you hope to grow, or you are using your time at home to plan the business you’ve always dreamed about, Carnegie Library of Pittsburgh has numerous online business resources for you to explore.
+If you already own a small business that you hope to grow, or are planning the business you’ve always dreamed about, Carnegie Library of Pittsburgh has numerous online business resources for you to explore.
 I will point out especially Reference USA, which is helpful for doing competitor research and creating marketing lists, and the Gale Virtual Reference Library and its Business Plans Handbook.

 Additional Support and Learning Opportunities